-Sampled API calls are not logged to Moesif nor will they count against your billing quota.
-As long as Moesif sees a portion of API traffic, Moesif will still extrapolate original metrics so your reporting is accurate within an error of margin.
+Because these API calls are not logged to Moesif, they do not count against your subscription’s event quota.
+As long as Moesif sees a portion of API traffic, Moesif automatically extrapolates original metrics so your reporting is accurate within an error of margin.

 Companies that have a limited budget for analytics, but have high-volume (millions or billions of API calls per day) will benefit the most from the cost reduction.